-With the importance of place value in mind, here’s an easy to read guide for you discussing how the primary national curriculum breaks down place value across the Key Stage 1 and Key Stage 2 Programmes of Study for Maths.
+So, here’s a quick and easy guide to help you with your maths planning for your own place value lessons, showing how the primary national curriculum breaks down place value across the Key Stage 1 and Key Stage 2 programmes of study for maths.

 It also includes tried and tested place value activities for Year 1 – Year 4, so you will be able to bring some new activities into your classroom this school year.

-If you have found yourself asking the questions: “How do I teach place value in Key Stage 1?”, the answer is to keep things as simple as possible.
+In our experience, the answer to teaching place value in Year 1 is to keep things as simple as possible.

 Year 1 pupils may start to recognise place value when working with coins, but a good way to explain the topic in more explicit terms is by using beads.